Professor & Director

 Senior Research Fellow

-Analytical methods, inhibitors, corrosivity of bulk cargoes, surface science, under-deposit corrosion, metal r...View profile
+Analytical methods, inhibitors, corrosivity of bulk cargoes, surface science, under-deposit corrosion, metal recovery, and characterization.View profile

 Senior Research Fellow